EduardoLisboa/AStar-Visualization/README.md

 For the required libraries, see the [requirements](../master/requirements.txt) file.

-For a similar visualizator, go [here](https://github.com/EduardoLisboa/Dijsktra-Visualization)
+For a similar visualizator, for the Dijkstra algorithm, go [here](https://github.com/EduardoLisboa/Dijsktra-Visualization).

 ### To run from the terminal, use the command:
 * Windows: